mannycolon/toDo-Assistant/README.md

 - Multi-user.

 - Categorizing items by toDo Books.
-- Add, edit, remove or complete a to-do items.
+- Add, edit, remove or complete to-do items.

 - Data persistence (Data is saved locally in the file system in a json file).